simbricks/simbricks/doc/learn/execution.rst

 .. code-block:: bash

-  simbricks-run --verbose --global-input-dir <dir with disk images> <path to your virtual prototype python script>
+  simbricks-run --verbose <path to your virtual prototype python script>

 This command will cause SimBricks to run your virtual prototype locally.

-Local execution requires the simulators used by your virtual prototype and their dependencies to be available locally: install the respective ``simbricks-*-bin`` conda packages from the SimBricks conda channel (see :ref:`sec-conda-packages`), and provide a global input directory containing the disk images your script references (see :ref:`sec-disk-images`).
+Local execution requires the simulators used by your virtual prototype and their dependencies to be available locally: install the respective ``simbricks-*-bin`` conda packages from the SimBricks conda channel (see :ref:`sec-conda-packages`).
+The images SimBricks publishes are downloaded on first use, so nothing has to be prepared for them; if your script references images of your own, add ``--global-input-dir <dir>`` so their paths resolve (see :ref:`sec-disk-images`).
-Alternatively, you can run inside the pre-built ``simbricks/simbricks-executor`` Docker container, which has both already set up (see :ref:`sec-docker-images`).
+Alternatively, you can run inside the pre-built ``simbricks/simbricks-executor`` Docker container, which has the simulators already set up (see :ref:`sec-docker-images`).

 .. hint::
   You can simply install the SimBricks package for local execution by running ``pip install simbricks-local``, or install it from the SimBricks conda channel together with the simulators.